algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 ## Objects

-The `arbiter/objects` folder normally already contains default configurations commands, contacts, hosts,...
+The `arbiter/objects` folder already contains default configurations commands, contacts, hosts,...

 Normally, you have the localhost host already define.
 Let's see what it looks like by opening the following file: `objects/hosts/localhost.cfg`.